jre2/AnkiRPG/README.md

 These are supported by AnkiRPG:

-1. AnkiRPG - The test is reviewing a flashcard in Anki, and the color option is the card's model/deck (ie. "category").
+1. AnkiTest - The test is reviewing a flashcard in Anki, and the color option is the card's model/deck (ie. "category").
+2. NoTest - There is no test performed (ie. test always passes).
+Color options don't signify anything.
-2. NoTest - There is no player performed test/color and instead party members use simple cooldowns for attacks.
+3. CooldownTest - There is no test performed and it's treated as if all colors are always trigged.
+However, creatures obey cooldowns for attacks.
 This is what computer opponents use.

 ## How to play